 Banana Diet Explained, Before & After Results

-One of the things I love about bananas is that they are a staple year-round.
+One of the things I love about bananas is that they’re a year-round staple.
 My supermarket is completely out of watermelon and nectarines, but bananas are still here!
 I recently started adding one or two to my diet.
-Between meals, I often get very hungry, but I don’t want to eat things I’ll regret later (like the cookies stashed in my freezer!).
+Between meals, I often get very hungry, but I don’t want to eat things I’ll regret later (like the muffins stashed in my freezer!).

-Bananas can go with so many foods – your morning yogurt or cereal; as a healthier cake to satisfy your sweet tooth; in a salad for lunch; or as a creamy smoothie base – that it’s so easy to incorporate them as part of your diet.
+Bananas can go with so many foods – your morning yogurt or cereal; as a healthier cake to satisfy your sweet tooth; in a salad for lunch; or as a creamy smoothie base – making it easy to incorporate them as part of your diet.